Joey Skaggs: Bad Guys Talent Management Agency

-In 1984, Joey Skaggs created the fictitious “Bad Guys Talent Management Agency” to help his friend Verne Williams fulfill his dream of becoming an actor.
-The agency claimed to represent “bad guys, bad girls, bad kids, and bad dogs.”
-Skaggs designed a mock FBI wanted poster as a headshot for Williams and sent it to casting agents in New York City, leading to Williams securing a role in Berry Gordy’s feature film The Last Dragon and launching his acting career.
-The story gained media attention, including coverage in People Magazine and other outlets, which led to an influx of aspiring “bad” actors seeking representation.
+In 1984, Skaggs created a project referred to as the "Bad Guys Talent Management Agency."
+The agency was presented as representing "bad guys, bad girls, bad kids, and bad dogs" and was associated with an effort to promote actor Verne Williams.
+As part of the project, a mock Federal Bureau of Investigation wanted poster was used as a headshot and distributed to casting agents in New York City.

+Williams subsequently obtained a role in the film The Last Dragon, produced by Berry Gordy.
+The project received media coverage, including in People, and generated responses from individuals seeking representation.

 The Fat Squad

-In 1986, Joey Skaggs, under the alias Joe Bones, created the “Fat Squad,” a fictitious organization offering to enforce clients’ diets for $300 a day with a three-day minimum.
-The "Fat Squad Commandos" claimed to monitor clients and prevent them from cheating on their diets, operating under the motto, “You can hire us, but you cannot fire us.
-Our commandos take no bribes.”
-The hoax attracted significant media attention, including a segment on ABC’s Good Morning America, where a staged scene featured a client and commandos guarding a refrigerator.
+In 1986, Skaggs, using the alias Joe Bones, created a project referred to as the "Fat Squad," presented as an organization offering to enforce clients’ diets for a daily fee with a minimum service period.
+The group was described as monitoring clients and preventing them from deviating from prescribed diets, and was associated with the motto, "You can hire us, but you cannot fire us.
+Our commandos take no bribes."

+The project received media coverage, including a segment on Good Morning America, which featured a staged scenario involving a client and individuals identified as "commandos" guarding a refrigerator.

 April Fool’s Day Parade

-In 1986, Joey Skaggs announced the creation of the “Annual New York City April Fools’ Day Parade,” a satirical event publicized each year through a press release.
-The parade is described as featuring satirical floats and performers parodying political figures and social issues.
-According to the press release, the route begins at Fifth Avenue and 59th Street and ends at Washington Square Park, where the “King of Fools” is crowned.
+In 1986, Skaggs announced the creation of the "Annual New York City April Fools’ Day Parade," a satirical event publicized through recurring press releases.
+The parade has been described as featuring floats and performers depicting political figures and social issues.
+According to the press materials, the route begins at Fifth Avenue and 59th Street and ends at Washington Square Park, where a "King of Fools" is crowned.